xhochy/xhochy.github.com/_posts/2021-03-01-deploying-conda-environments-in-docker-how-to-do-it-right.md

 Instead, there two approaches you can take:

 1. Build a conda package out of your project.
 The run(time) dependencies of the conda package is only what you need at prediction time.
-2. Manually specifiy your runtime environment in a separate `predict-environment.yml`.
+2. Manually specify your runtime environment in a separate `predict-environment.yml`.

 Personally, I prefer to use option 1 as this enables one to use the package also in various other conda environments.
 Though I can understand to have a container that directly embeds the code instead of going through the indirection of a package build.